ashakhatri007/CeptreDocs/pages/Examples/Pandemic.md

 </video>

-Similarly we will be putting all the elements in their place, however we know that we will be able to change their original states.
+Similarly, we will be putting all the players in their place, and initialize the game configuration with their turns and status of cards in their hand.

 Ceptre text base code: